Amalan-ConStat/PresidentialElection/Year1994/Election1994.md

 Each cell has two numeric values which are number of votes and percentages, this is true except for the last row.
-First 6 rows are for candidates names, follwed by No of Valid Votes, No of Rejected Votes, Total No of votes polled and finally No of Registered Electors.
+First 6 rows are for candidates names, followed by No of Valid Votes, No of Rejected Votes, Total No of votes polled and finally No of Registered Electors.

 ![](Fig1.JPG)

 # Process of Extraction

-Each table has been extracted seprately without any issues.
+Each table has been extracted separately without any issues.
+Two inputs are used, one is page number other is for special cases for several districts.

 ``` r
 # load the pdf file